cdworschak/dolmenwood/README.md

 Near Lankston Pool they see a camp for one person with no one present.
 Many footprints leading to and from the water.
 As they approach the water 5 bog corpses leave the water and get closer, the Bard warns of the stories told about these Undead.

 ## session 1
-* present: David, Matt, Will
-* absent: Cyril, Gabe, Sarah
+* absent: Sarah, Gabe, Cyril
 * XP from gold / player present:		1774
 * XP from enemies / player present:		95
 * treasure (total) - please note, besides actual coin, you have to convert or barter for the treasure before using it to buy anything